Polymer/old-docs-site/app/2.0/start/first-element/step-2.md

 In this step, you'll learn about:

 *   Creating a custom element using Polymer.
-*   Working with local DOM.
+*   Working with shadow DOM.

-_Local DOM_ is the set of DOM elements managed by your element.
+_Shadow DOM_ is the set of DOM elements managed by your element.
 You'll learn more about it in this section.

-**Local DOM?
-Shadow DOM?** If you're familiar with _shadow DOM_, a new proposed web standard, local DOM is just a generic term for the same concept.
-Polymer's local DOM works with or without native shadow DOM support.
-{ .alert .alert-info }
+Read more about shadow DOM concepts in our developer documentation: [Shadow DOM concepts](https://www.polymer-project.org/2.0/docs/devguide/shadow-dom)

 ## Edit icon-toggle.html